Prairie dog: In culture

 In companies that use large numbers of cubicles in a common space, employees sometimes use the term "prairie dogging" to refer to the action of several people simultaneously looking over the walls of their cubicles in response to a noise or other distraction.
 This action is thought to resemble the startled response of a group of prairie dogs.

-The same term is also vulgar slang to refer to one who is on the verge of defecating (often involuntarily), with the implication that fecal matter has already begun partially exiting the anus.
+The same term, also called turtle heading, is also vulgar slang to refer to one who is on the verge of defecating (often involuntarily), with the implication that fecal matter has already begun partially exiting the anus.

 The Amarillo Sod Poodles, a minor league baseball team, use a nickname for prairie dogs as their cognomen.